 - Respect for the Game and Course: Adhering to the dress code shows respect for the facility, its staff, and your fellow golfers.
 It maintains a certain standard and atmosphere that makes a round of golf a special occasion.

-- Player Comfort and Performance: Modern golf T-shirts and shorts not only follow the tradition but are well-designed for a golf swing thanks to lightweight or stretchy materials
+- Player Comfort and Performance: Modern golf shirts and shorts not only follow the tradition but are well-designed for a golf swing thanks to lightweight or stretchy materials.

-- Safety and Durability: Golf courses are private proprety and they are really expensive to maintain.
-That is the reason why special fott gear is often required to not damage the grass and the greenery on the course which is fundamental for good playing conditions in years to come
+- Safety and Durability: Golf courses are private properties and are expensive to maintain.
+Special footwear is often required to avoid damaging the grass and greenery on the course, which is fundamental for good playing conditions in years to come.

 Think of it less as a set of restrictive rules and more as a team uniform.
 When everyone is dressed appropriately, it fosters a sense of community and shared respect for the environment you're all there to enjoy.